I would like to thank the Association for my invitation to Judge Bedlingtons at their Championship Show 2017 and I enjoyed my day

 2nd ~ Fletcher’s Janmark Justfor’j for Maevani

-Puppy: 1st ~ Bambridge’s Woolytop Bluebell Girl @ Beckstone
+Puppy: 1st ~ Bambridge’s Woolytop Bluebell Girl at Beckstone

 Junior: 1st ~ Pocklington’s Timberose Rhapysody in Blue